 Emilie Beckwith came to art later in life having been inspired by Christmas cards from two friends.
 Although she was not formally trained, she has taken numerous classes and workshops in watercolor and pastel.
 Some of her instructors include Tony Couch, Mary Whyte, Janet Rogers, Tom Lynch, Chris Ivers, Stan Sperlak, Jane Penfield, Elizabeth Rhoades, Karen Israel and Richard McKinley.
 Her inspiration comes mainly from nature with the interacting play of light and shadows in the landscape.
 She is also inspired by furry friends.

 Susan Bridges earned a BA in Fine Arts from American University in Washington, DC where she studied oil painting, silk screening and printmaking.
 Although she continued to be involved in various art projects over the years, she did not focus on painting again until she retired to the Cape in 2016.
 Susan is a member of the Creative Arts Center where she studies with Steve Kennedy.
-She is also a member of PAAM and is delighted to begin her first year as a member of the Guild of Chatham Painters.
+She is also a member of PAAM and an enthusiastic member of the Guild of Chatham Painters.
 She enjoys painting landscapes, street scenes, interiors, and an occasional portrait.
 Susan paints in acrylics and always starts with a red canvas!

 Ellen Davies is a member of the Creative Art Center, Cape Cod Art Center, and PAAM.
 She is hanging in Cross Rib Gallery in Harwichport.
 She also has a studio in the Cultural Art Center in Harwich.
 She has won a number of awards at both the Creative Art Center and Cape Cod Art Center.
 She has had 2 paintings hanging in the show at Cape Cod Museum of Art.